urbanframe/sunlight-intensity/README.md

-Using the measure tool draw a line parallel with the sides of your property from the rear to the front.
+Using the measure tool, draw a line parallel with the sides of your property from the rear to the front.
 The rotation will be displayed as the heading in the measure toolbox.

 <img width="1280" height="1044" alt="image" src="https://github.com/user-attachments/assets/3338f357-1322-4a61-984d-6c438c3dc776" />